Trench composting fits perfectly into my crazy gardening life. It’s much simpler than trying to constantly have a pile of cooking compost.

-Just dig a trench (hence the name trench composting) in and open spot in your garden.
+Just dig a trench (hence the name trench composting) in an open spot in your garden.
 The trench needs to be about 10 to 12 inches deep.
 You fill the bottom 4 to 6 inches of the trench with your organic material and then fill the trench back in!
-Over the next few months all that organic material you put in the trench will slowly decompose and leave a nice layer of organic material in the perfect spot (right in the root zone) of your garden beds.
+Over the next few months, all that organic material you put in the trench will slowly decompose and leave a nice layer of organic material in the perfect spot (right in the root zone) of your garden beds.
 The roots of your growing plants will stretch down to that zone and find all kinds of yummy goodness to snack on!!

 If you don’t have a spot big enough for a trench, then just dig a hole!
-Fill it with compost-able materials cover it up and away you go!!
+Fill it with compostable materials cover it up and away you go!!

 What sort of things can I put in my Trench Composting?